-Students will be responsible to know and follow all public health protocols set by university, state and county officials (including social distancing and mask requirements, hand washing guidelines, etc.).
-Student Life will provide each student with information about WWU’s COVID-19 Code of Conduct as well as any sanctioning protocols for conduct that is not allowed.
-Read the COVID-19 Code of Conduct.
+Students are responsible to know and follow all public-health protocols set by university, state, and county officials (including social distancing and mask requirements, handwashing guidelines, etc.).
+The Student Life office has provided each student with information about WWU’s COVID-19 Code of Conduct as well as any sanctioning protocols for conduct that is not allowed.

 Eating on campus